On Fourier restriction type problems on compact Lie groups: Farey dissection and Kloosterman's method

-In this section, we review the circle method of Farey dissection, which will be used to derive Strichartz estimates and Laplace-Beltrami eigenfunction bounds.
-Let $n$ be an integer and consider the Farey sequence of order $n$ on the unit circle $\mathbb{T}$.
-For each three consecutive fractions $\frac{a_l}{q_l}$, $\frac{a}{q}$, $\frac{a_r}{q_r}$ in the sequence, consider the Farey arc
+We review Farey dissection as in \cite{HW08} and preliminaries of Kloosterman's version of the Hardy-Littlewood circle method \cite{Klo27}, as expounded by Estermann in \cite{Est62}.
+Let $n$ be an integer $\geq 2$ and consider the sequence of Farey points of order $n$ on the unit circle.
+For each two consecutive points $\frac{a}{q},\frac{a'}{q'}$ in the sequence, consider their mediant